-- In all 25m Events, timing must start at the moment the green lights come on (or the targets begin to face) and stop when the red lights come on (or the targets begin to turn away); - The turning of the targets or the switching of lights may be controlled by a Target Operator who is located behind the firing line.
+- a) In all 25m Events, timing must start at the moment the green lights come on (or the targets begin to face) and stop when the red lights come on (or the targets begin to turn away); - b) The turning of the targets or the switching of lights may be controlled by a Target Operator who is located behind the firing line.
 His position must not disturb the athlete, but it must be within the sight and hearing of the Range Officer.
-The targets may also be operated by the Range Officer by means of a remote control system; - LOAD.
+The targets may also be operated by the Range Officer by means of a remote control system;

+- 4 - c) "LOAD."
 In all 25m Training or Qualification events, only one (1) magazine or pistol may be loaded with not more than five (5) cartridges on the command "LOAD."
-Nothing else is allowed to be inserted into the magazine or cylinder; - If an athlete loads his pistol with more than a total of five (5) cartridges or he loads more than one (1) magazine on any command "LOAD" he must be penalized by the deduction of two (2) points for each additional cartridge and each additional magazine from his competition score in that same series; - An athlete who fires a shot or shots before the command "LOAD" must be disqualified; and - UNLOAD.
+Nothing else is allowed to be inserted into the magazine or cylinder; - d) If an athlete loads his pistol with more cartridges than he is allowed to load (full series or series completion) or he loads more than one (1) magazine on any command "LOAD" he must be penalized by the deduction of two (2) points for each additional cartridge and each additional magazine from his competition score in that same series; - e) An athlete who fires a shot or shots before the command "LOAD" must be disqualified; and - f) "UNLOAD."
 In all events, after the series or stage has been completed, the command "UNLOAD" must be given.
 In any case, immediately upon completing a series (unless there is a pistol malfunction), or when ordered, the athlete must unload the pistol.